evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/errors/classes/BLS12381InvalidInputLengthError.md

 title: "BLS12381InvalidInputLengthError"
 ---

-Represents an error that occurs when an invalid input length is encountered during BLS12-381 operations.
+Represents an EIP-2537 specific error that occurs when an invalid input length is encountered during BLS12-381 operations.

 Invalid input length errors can occur due to:
 - Providing input data of incorrect length for BLS12-381 operations.